Home | Inca Music: El Condor Pasa, Flight of the Condor | El Condor Pasa 1 | 2 | 3 | 4 | 5 | Condor Condor | Yma Sumac

 "Inca music often accompanied ritualized religious dancing.
 Musicians used repetitive rhythms and dissonant tones to induce an almost hypnotic state in the dancers.
 Inca instruments were made of wood, reeds, pottery, bone, shell, and metal.
 The Incas played two basic kinds of instruments: wind and percussion.
 Wind instruments, such as horns and flutes, produce a sound when a musician blows into a tube or hollow chamber.
 Percussion instruments, such as bells or drums, produce a sound when a musician strikes the instrument.
 Drums and flutes were the most common instruments used by the Incas.
 Flutes came in many varieties.
 The panpipe—a series of cane or pottery flutes tuned to different notes and tied together in a row—are still common in the Andes today."
 MSN Encarta.

-El Condor Pasa by:
+El Condor Pasa: Lyrics

-El Condor Pasa by:
+El Condor Pasa: Index

-From the writings of Inca Garcilaso de la Vega (1609)
+Inca Music: from the writings of Inca Garcilaso de la Vega (1609)

 Inca Garcilaso de la Vega (1609), historian and translator"The Colla Indians and all those in their district had a certain knowledge of music.
 They played reed or cane instruments, made by joining four or five tubes together, each one of which furnished a higher or lower note than the preceding one, as in the case of organ pipes.
 There existed four such instruments, each keyed to a higher or lower scale, in the same way as the four human voices: soprano, tenor, contralto, and bass.